DelphinusLab/delphinus/README.md

 repo init -u https://github.com/ZhenXunGe/delphinus.git

 repo sync
-# how to use Docfile
+# how to use Dockerfile
 put it in the substrate-node folder

 docker build -t name:tag